Engage PT, OT, SLP Therapy and Wellness

-Speech changes with PD
+Speech changes with Parkinson's Disease

 As we know, Parkinson’s Disease is a degenerative disease of the brain, which affects motor movements and coordination.
 Progression of symptoms usually occurs slowly over time, but the type of symptoms and severity can vary greatly from person to person.
 Many people who are first diagnosed with PD notice a tremor and/or other changes in physical movements, such as slowness, increased rigidity/stiffness, and difficulty starting movements.
 These same motor changes can also negatively affect the muscle movements needed for communication.